bhattji007/Rust/README.md

 - **[Day 2](day2/)**: Exploring Rust syntax and basic data types, Guessing game, Common Programming Concepts.
 - ...

-## Learning Journal

-For a detailed account of my journey, challenges, and discoveries, check out my [Learning Journal](learning_journal.md).

 ## Code Examples

-You can find Rust code examples organized by chapters in the [code-examples](code-examples/) directory.
+You can find Rust code examples organized by chapters in the [practice](practice/) directory.
 Each example showcases a particular concept or feature discussed in the book.

 ## How to Use